-II.A.3.c) must include a record of ongoing involvement in scholarly activities.
-(Core) II.A.4.
-Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; (Core)
+II.A.4.
+Program Director Responsibilities

+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core)

+II.A.4.a) The program director must: Π. The program uncolor must.

+II.A.4.a).(1)

+be a role model of professionalism; (Core)